 ZeSOB focuses on the development of advanced statistical methods for applications in areas such as finance and insurance, climate and ecological research, and health.
 Professor Werner Brannath, Professor Marcus C. Christiansen, and Professor Peter Ruckdeschel from Bremen and Oldenburg, under the direction of Professor Thorsten Dickhaus (University of Bremen), are thus expanding the range of services offered by ZeSOB, which has been in existence since 2015.
 Based on the established network, the project intensifies cross-location cooperation, supports the qualification of early-career researchers, and strengthens the methodological exchange within the Northwest Alliance.

-Profile area: Hearing and brain health
+Focal area: Hearing and Brain Health

 Professor Yulia Golub (project lead, University of Oldenburg), Professor Louisa Kulke (University of Bremen), and Professor Andrea Hildebrandt (University of Oldenburg) are dedicated to neuronal synchronicity in parent-child interaction.
 In a pilot study, mother-child interactions in children with regulatory disorders are being investigated using video analysis, EEG hyperscanning, and cortisol measurements.
 The results should further enhance the profile of joint research into early brain health at the Universities of Bremen and Oldenburg and open up new starting points for technological support services.